nohren/react-digital-rain/README.md

 npm install react-digital-rain
 ```

-When bundled and served with gzip, this package comes in at 8.7mb, 8.6mb is the gif itself.
+When bundled and served with gzip, this package comes in at 8.7mb, 8.6 of which is the gif.

 <h1>Technical</h1>